incub4t0r/focus/README.md

 focus is a flask app, just navigate to the directory and run `python3 app.py`.\
 open a browser and go to [http://localhost:5120](http://localhost:5120) to view the page and test it out

+## Is it hosted anywhere for me to see?

+Yes!
+You can go to [amifocused](https://amifocused.000webhostapp.com/).